 Why a simple list of walkers is not enough

-Many dog walker solutions are too basic: a name, a phone number, a chat or a listing.
+Many dog walker solutions are too basic: a name, a phone number, a chat, or a listing.
 That can be a start, but it does not provide enough peace of mind.
 The owner is not looking only for a person.
 The owner is looking for a process they can trust.

 Professional dog walker and transparency

 A professional dog walker should be more than someone with a free hour.
-They should communicate clearly, follow the agreed care, respond calmly and avoid creating unnecessary stress for the owner.
+They should communicate clearly, follow the agreed care, respond calmly, and avoid creating unnecessary stress for the owner.

 When does an owner need a dog walker?